JacksonBelloli/db-replicator-api/README.md

 ## Installing

-1. create a file with the core database (/config/core-db.json)
+1. create a file with the core database (/config/core-db.json) The default:
 ```json
 {
    "dbtype": "postgresql",